 Maybe your fine glossy hair has turned coarse or your curly locks now won’t form.

 Too much protein in your hair is a result of using the wrong products over a period of time.
 If the texture of your hair has changed, definitely look into the products you are using.

-One of the key components to glossy shiny hair is enough hydration.
+One of the key components of glossy shiny hair is enough hydration.
 If your hair is experiencing protein overload, this can lead to loss of shine.

-You may find that your hair colour looks a bit off or that it simply looks dull.
+You may find that your hair color looks a bit off or that it simply looks dull.

 Too much protein in your hair is definitely one of the main causes of loss of shine and it can sometimes happen quite rapidly.

 Shedding can happen for a variety of reasons but too much protein is often the first thing you should like into.